apg/gerbil/doc/guide/getting-started.md

 EOF
 ```

 Now let's compile it.
-By default, gxc will place compiler artefacts in `~/.gerbil/lib`.
+By default, gxc will place compiler artifacts in `~/.gerbil/lib`.
 You can change this by exporting the `GERBIL_PATH` variable.
 You may also explicitly use the `-d` option;
 but then you'll have to add your libdir to `GERBIL_LOADPATH`.